-- charities might find that they need to rely less on government funding to meet the demands of their clients, so that’s great for the taxpayer in general.
+- Charities might find that they need to rely less on government funding to meet the demands of their clients, so that’s great for the taxpayer in general.

 - Perhaps less crime if the basics can be acquired at little to no cost through charitable organizations.